-What does your child need from somebody in order for them to be inclined to include them in their lives?
-It sounds really deep, doesn’t it?
-Actually what you are doing when asking this question is opening up their minds to consider what a good friend means.
+What does your child need from somebody for them to be inclined to include them in their lives?
+It sounds intense.
+What you are doing when asking this question is to open up their minds to consider what a good friend means.
 It is also a pretty clever question because the answers will be similar to what makes a good parent.

 A good listener, someone you can have fun with, someone who is there for you, being loyal, and respecting each other’s differences or likes.
 All of these are traits that your child will pick up over time, or if younger, will give you a much more simplified answer to, such as, ‘Someone who makes me smile.’

 When children come to you with a problem, however big or small, by force of habit, we can brush it aside with comments such as, ‘That is terrible,’ or ‘Oh damn, poor you.’
 On the more positive approaches, we can respond with, ‘Wow, that’s fantastic!’
 Sometimes their words can’t come out quickly enough as everything is blurted out, and you try and process it as quickly as they talk.

 Conversations that encourage talking in general, be it about great things or problems, are fantastic for allowing creative words to form and give children the time to explain themselves to you.
 It may take a while for them to get everything out that they want to, but that time you are silent to them means you are listening.